HenryNovoa/lilli/README.md

 lilli create users
 ```

-That will create a skeleton consisting of three files, let's see them:
+It will create a skeleton consisting of three files, let's see them:

 ##### model/table/users.js